Mexican gray wolf

 At the Zoo

-The new Mexican gray wolf exhibit will be opening on Wednesday, June 8, 2016!
-The wolves are located in the grotto in between the polar bear and grizzly bear grottos.
+The Mexican gray wolves are located in the grotto in between the black bear and grizzly bear grottos.

 - Mexican gray wolves are often referred to as 'el lobo', which means 'wolf' in Spanish.